 Quick Answer: NESA (National Electronic Security Authority) compliance in the UAE requires critical information infrastructure operators to implement the NESA Information Assurance Standards (IAS) — covering governance, risk management, asset management, access control, incident management, and business continuity.
 UAE organisations subject to NESA must conduct a formal IAS compliance assessment and implement all applicable Tier 1 and Tier 2 controls. eShield IT Services provides end-to-end NESA compliance consulting for UAE businesses.

-Quick Answer: NESA (National Electronic Security Authority) compliance requires UAE critical information infrastructure operators to implement the NESA Information Assurance Standards (IAS) — covering governance, risk management, asset protection, access control, incident management, and business continuity. eShield IT Services provides NESA gap assessments, IAS control implementation, and compliance reporting for UAE organisations.
+Quick Answer: NESA (National Electronic Security Authority) compliance requires UAE critical information infrastructure operators to implement the NESA Information Assurance Standards (IAS) — covering governance, risk management, asset protection, access control, incident management, and business continuity.
+Mandatory for government entities, financial institutions, telecoms, energy, healthcare, and transport sectors.
+Implementation typically takes 2–9 months depending on your existing security baseline. eShield IT Services provides NESA gap assessments, IAS control implementation, and compliance reporting for UAE organisations across all critical sectors.

 What Is NESA and Who Must Comply in UAE?